 Enterprise contact centres on Five9 rarely operate with a single payment gateway.
 A BPO serving utility companies, insurance firms, and retail businesses needs to route each client's payments to that client's own processor.
 A multinational enterprise may need different gateways for different regions.

-Shuttle supports 40+ payment gateways and routes transactions based on configurable rules:
+Shuttle supports 30+ payment gateways and routes transactions based on configurable rules:

-• By region or currency — GBP payments go to one gateway, USD to another, EUR to a third.
+By region or currency: GBP payments go to one gateway, USD to another, EUR to a third.
 This is common for multinational deployments where gateway rates and settlement terms vary by market.

-• By failover — if the primary gateway is down or experiencing elevated decline rates, Shuttle automatically fails over to a backup.
+By failover: if the primary gateway is down or experiencing elevated decline rates, Shuttle automatically fails over to a backup.
 This ensures payment continuity during gateway outages.

-• By card type — route specific card brands to gateways with preferential rates for those brands.
+By card type: route specific card brands to gateways with preferential rates for those brands.

+Switching processors later is configuration, not a re-integration.
+One caveat for voice specifically: a small number of gateways (for example Braintree) don't permit raw card data to be passed to them, so they don't work for voice capture, though they do work for payment links.
 This multi-PSP capability is a key differentiator for Five9 deployments in BPO and multi-tenant environments where the native payment options are too restrictive.

 PCI Compliance